-The income tax treaty between Cyprus and Saudi Arabia will enter into force on 1 March 2019.
-The treaty, signed 3 January 2018, is the first of its kind between the two countries.
+The income tax treaty between Cyprus and Jersey entered into force on 17 February 2017.
+The treaty, signed 11 July 2016, is the first of its kind between the two jurisdictions.

-The treaty covers Cypriot income tax, corporate income tax, the special contribution for the Defense of the Republic, and capital gains tax.
-It covers Saudi Zakat and income tax, including the natural gas investment tax.
+The treaty covers Cyprus income tax, corporate income tax, the special contribution for the defence of the republic, and capital gains tax.
+It covers Jersey income tax.

 We’re here to answer any questions you have about the Orbitax products and services.

 We’re committed to providing high value, low cost tax research and management solutions.

 Our Twitter account is where you can find latest information, news updates, offers and lots more.